 Annual General Meeting

-All companies must convene its annual general meeting in respect of each financial year of the company, as opposed to every calendar year.
+All companies must convene their annual general meeting in respect of each financial year of the company, as opposed to every calendar year.

 Fulfill your obligations under the MPF system

-As a business employing staff, whether full-time or part-time, you must to enrol your employees aged 18 to below 65 in a Mandatory Provident Fund (MPF) scheme.
+As a business employing staff, whether full-time or part-time, you must enroll your employees aged 18 to below 65 in a Mandatory Provident Fund (MPF) scheme.
 You may select from one of the schemes under the MPF system and should consider factors such as the types of constituent funds available and the fees and charges payable under the scheme.
 For more information, check out the Employers’ Handbook on MPF Obligations by the MPF Schemes Authority (MPFA).